leohoc/epidemic-transmission-simulation/README.md

 #### Health System Properties

-When an individual needs hospitalization, it will fill one the available ICUs beds, releasing it after it's recovery time.
+When an individual needs hospitalization, it will fill one of the available ICUs beds, releasing it after it's recovery time.
 If there is no bed available when an individual needs, it will change its status to *died* instead of *hospitalized*.